+These clinics do not and cannot provide spiritual support to couples suffering from infertility, nor appropriate moral guidance about the options under consideration.
 It was striking that these "treatment options" were explained without any acknowledgement that these procedures are contrary to the dignity and exclusivity of marriage, that they most often result in the death of innocent human lives.
 They were not treatments that assist marital intercourse to be fruitful, but substitutions which violate the dignity of marriage and subject the unborn to mistreatment and death.

 These clinics do not and cannot provide spiritual support to couples suffering from infertility, nor appropriate moral guidance about the options under consideration.
-Pastoral care is indispensable and irreplaceable.
+Pastoral care is indispensible and irreplaceable.
 Consider the needs.
-Couples experiencing infertility may find it hard to cope with this challenge to their natural desire to be parents and establish a family.
-Well-meaning family and friends may add to this burden with questions or expectations.
+Couples experiencing infertility may find it hard to cope with this challenge to their natural desire to be parents and establish a family, a desire celebrated at their wedding.
+Well meaning family and friends may add to this burden with questions or expectations.
+Homilies or parish social events may presume that all young married couples are parents.
 Cultural expectations can be very high.
 Some couples experience painful isolation as their peers or other family members are caught up with the responsibility for infants and toddlers.
+Health conscious men and women in particular may feel that their bodies or natural methods of family planning have "let them down."
 Spouses with a history of contraception or even abortion may feel overwhelmed with regret and even believe mistakenly that God is punishing them.
 Some may feel similar remorse after having tried in vitro fertilization and other morally illicit treatments.
 Some may be coping with pregnancy loss or the loss of a child after birth.
 Some may be losing faith or hope as they face a prolonged challenge of infertility.
 Some need spiritual and ethical guidance while they continue to hope for a child, others may need help as they carry the cross of incurable infertility.
 Some need the ministry of Church organizations as they consider adoption or other ways of nurturing and caring for children.
-The need for compassionate pastoral care and support is great.
+The need for compassionate pastoral care and support is great, and few have special training to offer it.